We regularly update our Privacy Notice; it was last updated in May 2018.

 Our website privacy notice does not cover external websites; we encourage you to read the privacy notices on any other websites you visit.

-Our website also lists email addresses for external organisations (those addresses that don't contain 'york.gov.uk'); we cannot guarantee what will happen to your personal information if you email an external organisation.
+Our website also lists email addresses for external organisations (those addresses that don't contain 'york.gov.uk'); we cannot guarantee what will happen to your personal data if you email an external organisation.

 Where our website links to external resources or websites, these may add their own cookies.
 These are outside our control.
 Cookies can be disabled by changing the settings in your browser, but you may need to re-enter information at times.